zicklag/bevy-to-bones-talk-slides/bevy-to-bones.md

 Notes:

 - Now we're going to look at what kinds of abilities this gives us in Rust.
-- We'll start by adding another struct, in this case a `Velocity` struct, that also derives `HasSchema`.
+- We'll start by adding another struct, in this case a `Velocity` struct. ⏭️
-- ⏭️ First we create an instance of a Position and a Velocity
+- First we create an instance of both a Position and a Velocity ⏭ ️
-- ⏭️ Then we stick them both in their own `SchemaBox`es.
+- Then we stick them both in their own `SchemaBox`es.
 - The `SchemaBox` is one of the most used types in Bones schema, and is in fact very much like a `Box<dyn Any>`.
-- By putting the position and the velocity in boxes we "erase" the type, so to speak, so that even though there are different types on the inside, they are the same type on the outside.
+- By putting the position and the velocity in boxes we "erase" the type, so to speak, so that even though there are different types on the inside, they are the same type on the outside. ⏭️
-- ⏭️ This lets us do things like stick both of them inside the same vector, which is impossible normally, because every item in a vector must be the same type.
+- This lets us do things like stick both of them inside the same vector, which is impossible normally, because every item in a vector must be the same type. ⏭ ️
-- ⏭️ Now we can loop over the items in the vector.
+- Now we can loop over the items in the vector. ⏭️
-- ⏭️ And attempt to cast it to a specific type, printing the data if the cast succeeds.
+- And attempt to cast it to a specific type.
+- In this case we try to cast it to a position, and if it succeeds we print it out. ⏭️
+- And we can do the same thing with the velocity.
-- This is not really any different than what you can already do with a `Box<dyn Any>`, though.
+- This is not really any different than what you can already do with a `Box<dyn Any>`, though,
-- Let's get a little deeper. ⏭️
+- so let's get a little deeper.

 ---